yeticave/BlazeGears/readme.txt

   V. Version History
 --------------------------------------------------------------------------------

+  - Version 1.1.0-s, December 31st, 2012
+    - Superseded the BlazeGears.cloneArray function with the BlazeGears.cloneObject alias.
+    - Superseded the BlazeGears.escape function with the BlazeGears.escapeHtml
+      alias.
+    - Superseded the BlazeGears.generateFlash function with the BlazeGears.renderFlash alias.
+    - Superseded the BlazeGears.getEntity function with the BlazeGears.getEntityValue alias.
+    - Superseded the BlazeGears.isObject function with the BlazeGears.isAnonymousObject alias.
+    - Superseded the BlazeGears.updateEntity function with the BlazeGears.setEntityValue alias.
+    - Superseded the BlazeGears.BGTL.parse method with the BlazeGears.BGTL.parseTemplate alias.
+    - Superseded the BlazeGears.Form.generate method with the BlazeGears.Form.render alias.
+    - Superseded the BlazeGears.FragVars.getFragVars method with the BlazeGears.FragVars.getFragVarValues alias.
+    - Superseded the BlazeGears.FragVars.setFragVars method with the BlazeGears.FragVars.setFragVarValues alias.
+    - Superseded the BlazeGears.Paginator.generate method with the BlazeGears.Paginator.render alias.
+    - Deprecated the BlazeGears.Class function.
+    - Deprecated the BlazeGears.Singleton function.
+    - Added the BlazeGears.isBoolean method, which determines if a variable is a boolean.
+    - Added the BlazeGears.BGTL.TemplateInterface class, which is used for documenting the members of the parsed templates.
+    - Added the BlazeGears.Classes namespace, which supersedes the class declaring functionality of the BlazeGears namespace.
+    - Added the BlazeGears.Classes.ClassInterface and
+      BlazeGears.Classes.SingletonInterface classes, which are used for
+      documenting the default members available for declared classes.
+    - Added the BlazeGears.Formats.enableUTCTime method, which can be used to switch between the UTC and local time zone.
+    - Fixed the bug where the BlazeGears.isInArray method would incorrectly handle the recursive searches.
+    - Fixed the bug where the variable type determining functions would return an incorrect result if the variable's constructor included the sought object's name.
+    - Fixed the bug where constructing the first FragVars object anytime other than during page loading would break the page.
+    - Fixed the bug where mixing the order of regular and static members during class declaration would delete some members.
+    - Fixed the bug where the padding and casing modifiers wouldn't work on some Unix date format specifiers.
+    - Fixed the bug where the Unix century specifiers would generate a different value than the date command.
+    - Fixed the bug where the %c Unix date format specifier would use the incorrect padding character.
+    - Moved the BlazeGears.Form.Field, BlazeGears.Form.Option, and
+      BlazeGears.FragVars.FragVar classes to their own separate files.
+    - Removed some variables accidentally introduced into the global scope.
+    - Removed most of the eval'd functionality, so the code can be minified using some more aggressive compilation methods.
+    - The main features of library are now unit tested.

   - Version 1.0.3-s, July 21st, 2012
     - Reverted the fix made to the BlazeGears.createEntity function in the previous release, because the original functionality was correct.